aakkssqq/MaxAccount/README.md

 After you download the above repository, you can open and build by Visual Studio 2019 Community directly after making a reference to "MaxAccountExtension".
 Otherwise, you may copy the source code folder "Controller", "Conversion", "Model" and "Program.cs" to your Visual Studio project folder for further actions.

-How-to videos will be published on a YouTube channel "Lami Yu" https://www.youtube.com/channel/UCouJHDI_7dkNbiEnuDpnFmg
+How-to videos will be published on the YouTube channel "Lami Yu" https://www.youtube.com/channel/UCouJHDI_7dkNbiEnuDpnFmg

 Some of the essential use case files will be uploaded to this repository.